 The City of Kitchener’s commitment to building an age-friendly community has inspired some new and exciting opportunities for older adults to stay connected during the COVID-91 pandemic and while at home this winter.
-They include:

 Technology Training and Lending Library